 - Russia*

 *Requires travel insurance or can request proof of insurance for visa issuance.
-(List is not exhaustive.)

-Situations where travel insurance may be necessary
+Situations where it may be necessary

 - International travel

-- Expensive trip with nonrefundable trip costs
+- Expensive trips with nonrefundable costs

-- Participating in activities that will put your health at risk
+- Participating in risky activities

 Review your credit card perks